Updated: June 2, 2023 by CanCat Eat

 Causes of Tomato Plant Poisoning in Cats

-Tomato plant poisoning in cats is caused by ingesting toxins within green parts of the plant.
+Tomato plant poisoning in cats is caused by ingesting toxins within the green parts of the plant.
 The unripe fruit, including solanine and alpha-tomatine.
 Cats are most often bored.
 They have easy access to tomato plants.
-They are at higher risk of poisoning, Due to their increased likelihood of eating the plants out of curiosity.
+They are at a higher risk of poisoning due to their increased likelihood of eating the plants out of curiosity.

 Diagnosis of Tomato Plant Poisoning in Cats

-If your cat got sick or having stomach upset after having the tomato.
-You find out something is wrong in her litter box.
+If your cat got sick or had a stomach upset after eating the tomato, you find out something is wrong in her litter box.
 You might look for some evidence if she ate from a tomato plant.
-If that is the case, Take a sample from your tomato plant with you.
-And, go to the vet to confirm a diagnosis with any further delay.
-If your cat is in pain or drooling.
-The vet will examine her mouth and lips.
+If that is the case, take a sample from your tomato plant with you.
+And go to the vet to confirm a diagnosis without any further delay.
+If your cat is in pain or drooling, the vet will examine her mouth and lips.
 They will look for irritation.
 The vet will also take a blood sample.
 Which allows her to examine a complete blood count and a chemistry panel.
 They may also decide to collect a urine sample.
-Which allows them to test for your cat’s kidney function.
-In case, if your cat ate a large amount of your tomato plant.
-The vet may decide to run an ECG to test for your cat’s heart function.
-Fecal and vomitus samples may also help the vet to narrow down the exact toxin that is making your cat sick.
+Which allows them to test your cat’s kidney function.
+If your cat ate a large amount of your tomato plant.
+The vet may decide to run an ECG to test your cat’s heart function.
+Fecal and vomitus samples may also help the vet narrow down the exact toxin that is making your cat sick.

 Treatment of Tomato Plant Poisoning in Cats

 The vet will neutralize any remaining toxins with the help of activated charcoal.
-If your cat has become dehydrated.
-The vet will give her electrolyte and fluid replacements with intravenous solutions.
-Your cat’s breathing may happen to be depressed.
-Then the supplemental oxygen will be necessary.
-If she is experiencing cardiac symptoms.
-Then, the vet may give a vasopressor to correct this issue.
-In the case of a large ingestion of tomato plant can also lead to convulsions for your cat.
-If this happens. then, your cat could receive diazepam.
+If your cat has become dehydrated, The vet will give her electrolyte and fluid replacements with intravenous solutions.
+Your cat’s breathing may be depressed.
+Then, supplemental oxygen will be necessary.
+If she is experiencing cardiac symptoms, Then, the vet may prescribe a vasopressor to correct this issue.
+A large ingestion of tomato plants can also lead to convulsions in your cat.
+If this happens, then your cat could receive diazepam.

 Recovery of Tomato Plant Poisoning in Cats

 Taking your cat to the vet after she has eaten any part of your tomato plant is the most important thing to do.
-Even in condition of just eating only a small part of the plant.
-After all of the toxins are out from her system.
-She should make a full recovery.
+Even in the condition of eating only a small part of the plant.
+After all of the toxins are out of her system, She should make a full recovery.
 It may be difficult for you to keep your cat away from vegetable plants that you grow for your family.
-If you can’t stop your cat reaching the plants.
-Then, you may need to keep your cat to live indoors 24/7.
+If you can’t stop your cat from reaching the plants, Then, you may need to keep your cat indoors 24/7.

 It will take time for her to adjust to it.
 She will be safer and happier living indoors.
 You must make her adjustment to living indoors easier by buying cat-friendly plants and cat grasses.
 Which you can grow from a small kit.
-Once these have sprouted.
-Place them in different areas of your house for your cat to nibble on.
-That way your cat will be happy and you will feel safe for your cat.
-If your cat is not feeling well after doing all these and she does not feel stay indoor.
-You must take some advice from your vet and consult about it.
+Once these have sprouted, Place them in different areas of your house for your cat to nibble on.
+That way, your cat will be happy, and you will feel safe around your cat.
+If your cat is not feeling well after doing all these and does not feel like staying indoors, You must take some advice from your vet, consult about it, and give bread.

 Cats May Be Allergic to Tomatoes

-How To tell that your cat has tomato allergy?
+How do you tell that your cat has a tomato allergy?
 You should keep an eye on your cats if you find the following signs:

 - Diarrhea